EmoFake: An Initial Dataset for Emotion Fake Audio Detection: Introduction

 \section{Introduction}

-Voice conversion (VC) technology has been able to generate very natural converted audio, but it is still not equipped with human-like emotions adequately.
-The emotion state of the speech plays an important role in communication.
+In the past few years, Voice conversion (VC) technology has been able to generate very natural converted audio.
+But it is still not equipped with human-like emotions adequately.
+Emotion, as a vital component of human communication, plays a crucial role in manifesting itself on the semantic and pragmatic levels of spoken language.
 Therefore, the research of emotion voice conversion (EVC) has emerged.
-EVC is a technique for converting the emotion state of the speech from the source emotion to the target emotion.
-Currently, the framework commonly used on EVC task are: VAW-GAN \cite{Zhou2020,9413391}, Sequence-to-Sequence (Seq2Seq) \cite{zhou21b_interspeech}, CycleGAN \cite{zhou20_odyssey,fu2021cycletransgan,gao19b_interspeech} and StarGAN \cite{9054579}.
-EVC is crucial in smart device interaction and personalized speech generation, for example making artificial intelligence voice assistants more human-like.
-However, if people misuse this technology to attack the security system or interfere with the forensic process in a case, it can pose the immeasurable impact on people's lives.
-Therefore, effective detection of the emotion fake audio is essential.
+Generally speaking, VC refers to convert the speaker's identity while retaining linguistic information.
+AS a special type of VC, EVC converts the emotion state of the speech from the source emotion to the target emotion as shown in Figure 1.